Haru-330/Haru-330/README.md

 Hello!
 I'm Haru-330.

-I am a developer living in Japan.
+I'm a mobile app developer living in Japan.

-I am currently in my first year as a new graduate.
+I'm currently in my second year after graduating from university.

 I was involved in development using Laravel as an intern at a company.